codenvibes/CS/09_SOFT_SKILLS_&_CAREER/REPORT WRITING GUIDE.md

 Soft skills in cybersecurity reporting are **critical**:

 - Write clearly for mixed audiences (technical & non-technical)
 - Prioritize readability and structure
 - Translate complex issues into business impact
 - Use visuals to aid storytelling
 - Avoid dense jargon unless needed — then explain it simply

 ---

-Would you like this turned into a PDF or DOCX report template you can reuse?
-Or shall I generate a sample write-up for one of your CTF challenges using this exact format?

----